Think (Aretha Franklin song): Versions

-Franklin performed a new version of the song in a musical sequence of the The Blues Brothers (1980).
+Franklin performed a new version of the song in a musical sequence of The Blues Brothers (1980).
 Because Franklin was not used to lip-syncing, this scene required a number of takes and considerable editing.
 A 3:15 version of the song appears on the film's soundtrack album.
 In addition to Franklin, the recording features the Blues Brothers band and backup vocals from Franklin's sister Carolyn and cousin Brenda Corbett.

 Franklin recorded an updated 3:38 version titled "Think (1989)" for her 1989 album Through the Storm.
 It was produced and arranged by Arif Mardin with his son Joe Mardin.
 She re-recorded the song for Mothers Against Drunk Driving as a public service announcement during the late 1980s.

 Cover versions

 Katharine McPhee's version of the song was released as a limited single from the American Idol 5: Encores (2006) album.
 The song became a minor Internet hit for McPhee—it was her first song to chart in the Pop 100, where it peaked at No. 90 due to download sales.

+Adam Lambert made a cover version of "Think" for the soundtrack of DreamWorks Animation’s Captain Underpants: The First Epic Movie, released on June 2, 2017.